giantswarm/ingress-nginx-app/README.md

 # What is this repo?

 This repo contains a helm chart for the [Giant Swarm App Platform].

-This helm chart is available as an `App` in the `giantswarm-catalog` and `giantswarm-test-catalog`.

-It is also availabe in the `default-catalog` and the `default-test-catalog`

 While it is _just a Helm chart_, there might be some Giant Swarm App Platform specific values in the templates.

+It is available as an `App` in the `giantswarm-catalog` and `giantswarm-test-catalog`.

+You will also find it in the `default-catalog` and the `default-test-catalog`, those catalogs are not visible in our web interface.
+This is to support the platforms and cluster versions where the nginx ingress controller is still a default app (i.e. it gets installed automatically during cluster creation)

 [app-operator]: https://github.com/giantswarm/app-operator
 [cluster-operator]: https://github.com/giantswarm/cluster-operator